abhinav3398/multipdf-chat-bot/readme.md

 ## License
 -------
-The MultiPDF Chat App is released under the [MIT License](https://opensource.org/licenses/MIT).
+The MultiPDF Chat App is released under the [BSD Licence](./LICENCE).